-Adoption Policies and Procedures
+Adoption policies and procedures

-Adopters must be 18 years or older.
+- Adopters must be a minimum of 18 years of age.

 Finding the right pet for you